andrewgross/andrewgross.github.io/content/dataframe_to_list.md

 The existing workflow for this usually involves googling the question and getting an out of date response with RDDs or one that requires setting explicit types for PySpark.
 I find it to be a lot simpler to use Pandas to do the type inference and let Spark convert the pandas dataframe.

-*This post was originally published on my medium blog.*
+*This post was originally published on my medium blog but moved here because medium sucks*